 He joined the Department of War Studies as a lecturer in 2016, having previously taught at King's and Royal Holloway University of London.

 Dr Stevens has a BA (Hons) in Archaeology from University College London, and an MA, MRes and PhD in War Studies from King’s College London.
 He is an elected Fellow of the Royal Geographical Society.
 He is also a Fellow of the Higher Education Academy and Senior Fellow and Associate Researcher at the Conservatoire National des Arts et Métiers (Cnam), Paris.
+He is the inaugural International Fellow at the Research Institute for Sociotechnical Cyber Security (RISCS).

 Dr Stevens comments often on cybersecurity and related issues for a range of media outlets (TV, radio, print, online), including BBC, Channel 4, ITN, Sky, Al Jazeera, Reuters, Bloomberg, The Guardian, The Independent, Sunday Times, Wall Street Journal, Daily Telegraph, Newsweek and many others.
 Please direct media enquiries to email@example.com.